INIT-SGGW/HackArena2.0-MonoTanks-Go/README.md

 Once the container is running, you can execute all necessary commands in VS Code's integrated terminal, as if you were running the project locally.

-When you are running the client in a container and the server is running on your local machine, use the `--host host.docker.internal` flag to connect the Docker container to your local host.
+When you are running the bot in a container and the server is running on your local machine, use the `--host host.docker.internal` flag to connect the Docker container to your local host.